guillaumegilles/guillaumegilles.github.io/second-brain/data-structure.md

 ---
-id: xim5ugrbr7gtnhtbh4l2ce4
 title: Data Structure
-desc: ''
-updated: 1709545863661
-created: 1709545620244
 ---

-> A data structure is a particular way of organising data in a computer so that it can be used effectively.
-The idea is to reduce the space and time complexities of different tasks.
+> A data structure is a particular way of organising data in a computer so that
+> it can be used effectively.
+The idea is to reduce the space and time
+> complexities of different tasks.

 Data structures are essential components that help organize and store data efficiently in computer memory.
 They provide a way to manage and manipulate data